Updated May 2026

 Liverton, Saltburn-by-the-Sea TS13 4TJ

-If you’re looking for somewhere truly unique to stay then look no further than North Shire!
-This fantastic campsite is situated on a family farm in the spectacular North York Moors and just a stone’s throw away from the beautiful Saltburn-by-The-Sea.
-The location itself is stunning but the accommodation on offer here is awe-inspiring.
-Not only one of the most unusual places to stay in Yorkshire but also the most magical!
+If you’re looking for somewhere truly unique to stay, look no further than North Shire.
+This fantastic site is situated on a family farm in the spectacular North York Moors, just a stone’s throw from the beautiful Saltburn-by-the-Sea.
+The location itself is stunning, but the accommodation on offer here is genuinely awe-inspiring – not just one of the most unusual places to stay in Yorkshire, but one of the most magical in England.

-Unwind in your very own Hobbit Hole by booking a stay at Shire House, marvel at the eclectic interiors of Le Petit Chateau, make memories in the medieval-style Ground Keeper’s Cottage or unleash your inner wizard with a weekend stay at the Dorm Room Cottage.
-This incredible cottage has been designed to replicate the castle turret dorm room featured in the Harry Potter movies and it promises a truly magical experience!
+Unwind in your very own Hobbit Hole by booking a stay at Shire House, marvel at the eclectic interiors of Le Petit Chateau, make memories in the medieval-style Groundkeeper’s Cottage, or unleash your inner wizard with a stay in the Dorm Room Cottage – designed to replicate the castle turret dormitory from the Harry Potter films.
+There really is nothing else quite like it.

 Bothy Lodge, Brandesburton